 Members of the Protestant Churches of Christ,

-Non-Catholic Christianity is like a shattered mirror; it reflects something that precedes it, it distorts parts of the image of the original object, and it might not reflect parts of the object at all.
+Non-Catholic Christianity is like a shattered mirror; it reflects something that precedes it, and it might not reflect parts of the object at all.
 The image that is seen in the mirror is similar to the object, and those similarities are good, but it is not the full image of the object, and it certainly is not the actual object itself.

 The Protestant Church of Christ partially understands spiritual fatherhood, and it utilizes a different vocabulary than that of the Catholic Church of Christ—words that are, in its estimation, more biblically tolerable than the Catholic Church’s use of the respectful address of “father” for her priests.
 Instead, some portions of the Protestant Churches of Christ use the word “discipler” (which means “teacher”), some use the word “mentor” (which means “teacher”), some use the words “brother” or “sister”, and some use no title or address at all to refer to any fellow believer who helps them on their journey.
 But the roles are similar: spiritual mentorship, spiritual fatherhood.